 "The Place of Boredom: Blanchot Not Reading Proust," in Extreme Beauty: Aesthetics, Politics and Death; James E. Swearingen and Joanna Cutting-Gray eds., (Continuum: London and New York, October 2002).

 The Society for Phenomenology and Existential Philosophy

 The Radical Philosophy Association

 I work primarily in 20th Century Continental Philosophy, in particular Existential Phenomenology, Critical Theory, and Post-structuralism and Post-Marxism.
 I also work in Marxism, Aesthetics, Scepticism, Philosophy of Literature, and Hellenistic Philosophy.

-Currently completing FINAL FINAL FINAL revisions, I PROMISE PROMISE PROMISE, for Ontology of Boredom, for the SUNY Press (no, freals - almost done!!!!) and continuing work on Genealogy of Languor and In Praise of Superficiality, and on a book chapter on Antonio Negri -- "Antonion Negri -- On the Trail of New Social Subjects" -- for SUNY Press.
+Currently completing FINAL FINAL FINAL revisions, I PROMISE PROMISE PROMISE, for Ontology of Boredom, for the SUNY Press (no, freals, almost done -- August '14!!!!) and continuing work on Genealogy of Languor and In Praise of Superficiality.
+Recently completed a book chapter on Antonio Negri -- "Antonion Negri -- On the Trail of New Social Subjects" -- for SUNY Press.